plasmapip/plasmapip.github.io/_tabs/about.md

 (they/he, 27, based in US Pittsburgh area)

-“Plasma Pip” is my creative outlet online, focusing on music and audio-visual art.
+“Plasma Pip” is my creative outlet, focusing on music and audio-visual art.
 My work interests include: art communication, sensory kinesthesia, and audio augmentation.

 For general inquiries:  plasmapip(at)gmail(dot)com